google/trillian/storage/README.md

 been implemented by Cloud Spanner.
 There may be other storage implementations available from third parties.

+These implementations are in alpha mode and are not yet ready to be used by real applications:
+   * PostgreSQL in the [postgresql/](postgresql) package.
+   * CockroachDB in the [crdb/](crdb) package.

 These implementations are for test purposes only and should not be used by real
 applications:
    * In-memory Storage, in the [memory](memory) package.